Schembechler son, players say Michigan coach knew of abuse

 He told ESPN on Wednesday that his mother invited the athletic director at the time, Don Canham, to their home so he could describe the abuse.
 And he told The Detroit News that Canham fired Anderson “nearly immediately.”

-“Bo went to him and said, ‘I need him, he is our team doctor, reinstate him,’ and he did,” the 62-year-old Schembechler told the News.
-Canham died in 2005, one year before Bo Schembechler.
-Anderson died in 2008.
+“Bo went to him and said, ‘I need him, he is our team doctor, reinstate him,’ and he did,” Matt Schembechler told the News.
+Canham died in 2005, one year after Bo Schembechler.

 A report commissioned by the university and released last month found that Bo Schembechler and other officials were aware of complaints about Anderson but he was allowed to remain at the school for decades.

-Note: This story has been corrected to delete a reference to Bo Schembechler dying in 2004.
-He died in 2006.